Moduli spaces of $G_{2}$ and $Spin(7)-$instantons on product manifolds: Introduction

-Similarly to the $3-$dimensional case, modulo gauge, a $G_{2}-$instanton on $X\times S^{1}$ can be understood as a "periodic" orbit of the gradient flow of the Chern-Simons functional on $X$.
-The difficulty is that the Chern-Simons functional is not necessarily gauge invariant.
-Our point is that this issue can be overcome.
+Step 1: Similarly to the $3-$dimensional case, modulo gauge, a $G_{2}-$instanton on $X\times S^{1}$ can be understood as a``periodic" orbit of the gradient flow of the Chern-Simons functional on $X$ [see \eqref{equ condition 1 G2 instant on product} and \eqref{equ condition 2 G2 instant on product}].
+The point is that, although the Chern-Simons functional is not necessarily gauge invariant, it is invariant along any smooth one-parameter gauge orbit (Lemma \ref{lem CS constant along gauge orbit}).
+Applying a smooth one-parameter family of gauges (initiated from $Id_{E}$) to the instanton equation \eqref{equ condition 1 G2 instant on product}, the monotonicity implies that the curvature term in \eqref{equ condition 1 G2 instant on product} vanishes.
+Then Lemma \ref{lem ddt of gauge action on a connection} below allows us to ``integrate" the instanton equation, which shows that the instanton is iso-trivial with respect to a connection $B$ on the base manifold.